Lynsi Snyder: Career

-Snyder is a proponent of the servant leadership style, and has repeatedly pledged to maintain her family's legacy by refusing to ever sell or franchise In-N-Out.
 During her presidency, the number of In-N-Out locations has nearly doubled, from fewer than 250 stores to 400 as of December 2023, and the company now operates in eight states.
 She has also continued the tradition started by her uncle Rich of citing Bible verses on In-N-Out packaging, adding Proverbs 24:16 to the French fry containers, Luke 6:35 to the coffee cups and Isaiah 9:6 to the holiday cups.

-In 2021, the Orange County Business Journal featured Snyder in the OC50, the annual listing of the 50 most influential executives in Orange County, and she was named the Los Angeles Business Journal 2021 Women’s Business Leadership Award’s CEO of the Year.
+In 2021, the Orange County Business Journal featured Snyder in the OC50, the annual listing of the 50 most influential executives in Orange County, and she was named the Los Angeles Business Journal 2021 Women's Business Leadership Award's CEO of the Year.

-Since she began leading In-N-Out, Snyder has been consistently popular with the company's employees.
 In 2021, her 96% approval rating on Glassdoor made her the highest-rated female CEO in the United States.

-In 2023, Snyder released her first book,"The Ins-N-Outs of In-N-Out Burger: The Inside Story of California's First Drive-Through and How it Became a Beloved Cultural Icon", which became a USA Today and Wall Street Journal bestseller.
+In 2023, Snyder released her first book,"The Ins-N-Outs of In-N-Out Burger: The Inside Story of California's First Drive-Through and How it Became a Beloved Cultural Icon".

 Wealth

-Previously little known outside of her company, a then 30-year-old Snyder came to widespread public attention in 2013, when she was ranked a billionaire for the first time by the Bloomberg Billionaires Index, based on an In-N-Out valuation of $1.1 billion.
+Snyder was first ranked on theBloomberg Billionaires Index in 2013, based on an In-N-Out valuation of $1.1 billion.
 Bloomberg also noted that she was the youngest female billionaire in North America.
 That same year, she ranked No. 93 on Maxims annual Hot 100 list.

 Snyder took ownership of her father's share of In-N-Out (50% of the company) on her 30th birthday, and inherited the balance of the company that was not already in trust for her when her grandmother Esther died.
 In 2006, Snyder's inheritance had been valued at $450 million, but its value increased exponentially in subsequent years, as the company continued to grow.
 Snyder gained full control of the company when she turned 35.

 In recent years, under Snyder's leadership, In-N-Out has gradually begun to expand at a more aggressive pace than before; in 2022, the company's estimated annual revenue topped $1.8 billion.
 According to Forbes, Snyder's personal net worth more than doubled in the five years between 2018 and 2023, increasing from $3 billion to $6.7 billion.